Recruit

 Whichever experience you choose to serve with will allow you to experience some of the coolest cities across the country.
 Week of Hope locations serve mostly in metropolis cities, while Workcamp crews travel the country to multiple locations during the summer.

-Begins May 29th and ends early-mid August
+Begins Memorial Day and ends early-mid August.

 Your summer starts by flying to beautiful Colorado, where you'll train for two immersive weeks with other college-aged students from all over the country.
 Following pre-season training, you and your crew will travel the country to your designated locations, serving there until around August based on your placements.